AbdelrahmanAbdelwahab1/Smart-trash-bin/README.md

 ---

 ## 📌 Notes
-This README documents the AI/ML components of Premium Sortify.
+This README documents the AI/ML components of Premium Sortify, built for a university sustainability competition.
 The chatbot logic, guardrail system, and adversarial testing suite were developed and iterated on locally, with a focus on reliable bilingual behavior and graceful failure (clarification over hallucination) rather than raw benchmark accuracy alone.